FlyingDiver/Indigo-Harmony/README.md

 | Hardware Interface     | None       |

-## Installation Instructions

-This plugin uses compiled Python3 libraries.
-You must have Xcode installed to install these libraries.

-In Terminal.app enter:

-`pip3 install aioharmony`

 The plugin can use either WebSockets or XMPP for communication with the Hubs.
 The default is WebSockets, but can be changed in the plugin Preferences dialog.
 See https://support.logi.com/hc/en-001/community/posts/360032837213-Update-to-accessing-Harmony-Hub-s-local-API-via-XMPP for instructions.